allmightychaos/WebUntis-Timetable-to-iCal/README.md

    <https://status.webuntis.com/> and feel free to submit a PR adding the new
    server name.

+   When running with Netlify (including `netlify dev`), any variables configured in your Netlify site will override values in this file.

 4. **Netlify CLI (optional)**
    ```bash
    npm install -g netlify-cli
    ```

 ## Usage

+Environment variables are validated automatically on every run.
+If the configuration is invalid, the application will exit with a helpful error message.
+Netlify provides its own environment variables during `netlify dev` or on production, and these take precedence over values in your local `.env` file.

 ### 1) Local CLI (Node)